PennLINC/babs/docs/source/walkthrough.rst

         interpreting_shell: "/bin/bash -l"

       See :ref:`cluster-resources` for more explanations about this line.

+    * Some Slurm clusters do not allow for `temporary_disk_space` and you might have to remove this line.

     * For Slurm clusters, if you would like to use specific partition(s), as requesting partition is currently not a pre-defined key in BABS, you can use ``customized_text`` instead, and add line #3-4 highlighted in the block below: